Quick start#

 Writing task-based applications#

 So far we haven’t done anything that can’t be done using the C++ standard library.
 In this section we will give a short overview of what you can do with HPX on a single node.
 The essence is to avoid global synchronization and break up your application into small, composable tasks whose dependencies control the flow of your application.
-Remember, however, that HPX allows you to write distributed applications similarly to how you would write applications for a single node (see Why HPX? and Writing distributed HPX applications).
+Remember, however, that HPX allows you to write distributed applications similarly to how you would write applications for a single node (see Why HPX? and Writing distributed applications).

 The following terminology is essential when talking about task-based C++ programs: